Esmir Bajraktarević: PSV

 In January 2025, Bajraktarević was transferred to Dutch outfit PSV for an undisclosed fee.
 On 18 January, he made his official debut for the squad against Zwolle.
 Bajraktarević debuted in the UEFA Champions League away at Arsenal on 12 March.
 He won his first trophy with the club on 18 May, when they were crowned league champions.
 On 23 August, he scored a brace in a defeat of Groningen, which were his first goals for PSV.

 International career

 After representing the United States at various youth levels, Bajraktarević made his senior international debut in a friendly game against Slovenia on 20 January 2024.
 However, in July, he decided that he would play for Bosnia and Herzegovina in the future.

 In August, his request to change sports citizenship from American to Bosnian was approved by FIFA.
 Later that month, he received his first senior call up, for 2024–25 UEFA Nations League A matches against the Netherlands and Hungary.
 He debuted against the former on 7 September.

 On 15 November 2025, in a 2026 FIFA World Cup qualifier against Romania, Bajraktarević scored his first senior international goal.
+On 31 March 2026, he scored the winning penalty in a penalty shoot-out against Italy in the UEFA World Cup qualifying playoffs to send Bosnia and Herzegovina to the 2026 FIFA World Cup.

+In June 2026, Bajraktarević was named in Bosnia and Herzegovina's squad for the 2026 World Cup.
+He made his tournament debut in the opening group draw against Canada on 12 June.

+Personal life

+Bajraktarević's parents, Elmir and Emina, were both born in Srebrenica.
+They survived the Srebrenica genocide in 1995, during which Bajraktarević's maternal grandfather, four uncles, and several other relatives were killed.
+Following the Bosnian War, the family spent some time as refugees in Switzerland before emigrating to the United States in 2001.

+Esmir is the youngest of three children, with an older brother, Osman, and an older sister, Elma.